Entering the European market for handwoven rugs

 Sustainability

-- Business Social Compliance Initiative (BSCI): European retailers developed this initiative to improve social conditions in sourcing countries.
-They expect their suppliers to comply with the BSCI Code of Conduct.
-To prove compliance, the importer can request an audit of your production process.
-Once a company is audited, it is included in a database for all BSCI participants.
+- Business Social Compliance Initiative (BSCI): an initiative of European retailers to improve social conditions in sourcing countries.
+They expect their suppliers to follow the BSCI Code of Conduct.

-- Ethical Trading Initiative (ETI): This initiative is an alliance of companies, trade unions and voluntary organisations.
-It aims to improve the working lives of people across the globe that make or grow consumer goods.
+- Ethical Trading Initiative(ETI): an alliance of companies, trade unions and voluntary organisations.
+ETI aims to improve the working conditions in global supply chains through their ETI Base Code of labour practice.

 Tips: